Travor Mabugu, Master in Business Administration, Pharmacy, Health Economics, and Pharmaco-Economics

-Travor Mabugu is a Zimbabwean health economist/Pharmacist with extensive experience in health financing and costing and economic modeling of health strategies and interventions.
+Travor Mabugu is a Zimbabwean health economist/Pharmacist with extensive experience in health financing and costing and economic modelling of health strategies and interventions.
 He has consulted on many projects across more than 22 sub-Saharan Africa countries.
-He has conducted several economic evaluation, costing and resource allocation studies focusing on the health sector, financial gap analysis, Public Private Partnership strategic frameworks.
+He has conducted several economic evaluations, costing and resource allocation studies focusing on the health sector, financial gap analysis, Public-Private Partnership strategic frameworks.
 He has several experiences in the application of value-for-money (technical and allocative efficiency analytic studies) in more than 10 countries for donor-funded programmes.

 As an evaluator, his experience includes evaluation of single donor-funded programmes and multiple donor funded programmes such as health pooled fund (HPF) in South Sudan, Health Development Fund (HDF) in Zimbabwe, GAVI alliance supply management of vaccines through UNICEF, SWEDISH AID funded health financing programme in 8 countries.
 He has sound technical and evaluative skills that include use of the DfiD Value for Money frameworks and the OECD value for money approaches.

 In his career, Travor has supported the design of UN, USAID, UKAID, and BMGF funded programmes across Africa, including working directly with policymakers within Ministries of Health and Ministries of Finance in these countries.
 He has also been involved in evidence synthesis through the application of economic evaluation principles in clinical trials and implementation science research.
 In the immediate past, Travor has been the Senior Consultant for Health Economic and Policy Research Institute (HEPRI); health economist for Centre for Sexual Health and HIV/AIDS Research Zimbabwe (CESHHAR) and Health economist for University of Zimbabwe, Clinical Trials Centre and a former lecturer.